 Welcome to Dropshipping 101.
-In this post, you will learn the basics of the dropshipping fulfillment model as well as an overview of how to start a dropshipping business with Shopify.
+In this post, you will learn the basics of the drop shipping business model as well as an overview of how to start a Dropshipping business with Shopify.

 Dropshipping 101: What is Dropshipping?

-With the dropshipping fulfillment model, the seller doesn’t store any inventory.
-Instead, when a customer places an order through the seller’s online store, the seller communicates that order to a supplier, who then ships the product directly to the customer.
+With the dropshipping model, the seller doesn’t store any inventory.
+Instead, when a customer places an order through their online store, they communicate that to a supplier, who then ships the product directly to the customer.

 Benefits of Dropshipping